 In Wellington Gabriel together with partner Anna Proc painted a new mural, 'The Mover' on the outside of the Museum Art Hotel for Wellington art supporter and hotel owner Chris Parkin.
 'The Mover' celebrates the engineering feat of transporting the hotel on rails to its present location, to make way for the Museum of New Zealand, Te Papa.
 'The Mover' and 'The Wall Jumper' link Wellington and Berlin through art.

 Working together Gabriel and Anna have painted several other smaller murals, including two 'Spiritual Portraits' where they tell the story of a business through a mural.
-'Human Potential' an internal mural painted for the Wellington IT company I-lign and opened in July 2012 and 'Winds Nest' an internal mural for Wellington air conditioning servicing company Advantage Business Services was unveiled in December 2012.
+'Human Potential' an internal mural painted for the Wellington IT company I-lign and 'Winds Nest' an internal mural for Wellington air conditioning servicing company Advantage Business Services.

 'The Mover' Wellington 'The Wall Jumper' Berlin